 About The School

 The School of Engineering, Computing and Construction Management (SECCM) is a nationally-recognized leader in undergraduate education in the disciplines of Engineering, Computer Science, and Construction Management.
 The SECCM also offers a Master of Science in Construction Management.
-The Engineering major is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Engineering major is accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org).
 The American Council for Construction Education (ACCE) accredits the Construction Management major.